believemanasseh/ktor-panel/README.md

-# kt-admin
+# ktor-admin
-An admin interface library for server-side applications in Kotlin.
+An admin interface library for Ktor applications.